l30nard0/mif/doc/readme.txt

 - each virtual interface created for PvD requires an IP address
 - development time

-Adding support for IPv4 into MIF-pvdman shouldn't require too much effort since same functions could be used as with IPv6, and most will automatically detect IP family (4 or 6).
+Adding support for IPv4 into PvD-manager shouldn't require too much effort since same functions could be used as with IPv6, and most will automatically detect IP family (4 or 6).